eclipse-archived/ceylon-lang.org/blog/2012-10-29-ceylon-m4-analytical-engine.md

 * module import completion,
 * a repository vew,
 * support for Maven repositories,
-* many new Quick Fixes and Quick Assists, and
 * more than 70 features and bug fixes.

 Ceylon IDE M4 requires Java 7.
 Users of Ceylon IDE on Mac OS should